Children's Classes

 High School

-This program prepares students for the Advanced Placement (AP) German Exam and the prestigious Sprachdiplom (DSD I and DSD II) exams.
-These exams are issued by the German Ministry of Education and fulfill language requirements for admission to German universities.
+This program prepares for the AP German Exam as well as the German Sprachdiplom (DSD I and DSD II).
+These internationally recognized diplomas, fulfill language requirements for admission to German universities and open doors to study and career opportunities abroad.

 German as Foreign Language

 Our afternoon program is designed for non-native learners of German, ages 6–18.
 Students are grouped by age and proficiency level, from beginners to advanced learners.
-Regular assessments ensure appropriate placement.
 Highly motivated and advanced students may be invited to transition into the morning immersion program.

 Class time: Saturdays, Noon –2:15 p.m.